jaysylvester/citizen/README.md

 ## Controllers

-Each controller requires at least one public function named `handler()`:
+Each controller requires at least one public function.
+The default action is named `handler()`, which is called by citizen when no action is specified in the URL.

     // article controller